HewlettPackard/ezdemo/README.md

 "southafricawest"
 ```

-** Not all regions are tested, please provide feedback if you have an issue with a region (issues)
+** Not all regions are tested, please provide feedback if you have an issue with a region.